JoshJamz/TibiFood-Sales-Overview/README.md

 - Identified a correlation between longer delivery times and higher order cancellations, highlighting the importance of optimizing delivery processes to reduce wait times.
 - Recommended implementing strategies to streamline order processing, improve delivery efficiency, and enhance customer satisfaction based on the key findings from the EDA.

-Through EDA, we gained valuable insights into Tibi Foods' business performance and identified areas for optimization to drive revenue growth and operational excellence.
+Through EDA, I gained valuable insights into Tibi Foods' business performance and identified areas for optimization to drive revenue growth and operational excellence.